 The discussion made it clear that protecting innovations is a multifaceted challenge that requires a balanced strategy.
 Start-ups should take protective measures at an early stage while remaining flexible enough to position their business ideas effectively on the market.

-The event provided extensive insights and practical advice that can help startups protect their innovations while remaining competitive.
-Networking and utilising available resources, such as startup hubs and university facilities, were highlighted as essential.
-By exchanging ideas with experienced founders, legal advisors and IP experts, young companies can recognise and avoid pitfalls at an early stage.
+The event offered extensive insights and practical advice that can help startups protect their innovations while remaining competitive.
+Networking and utilizing available resources, such as startup hubs and university facilities, were highlighted as essential.
+By exchanging ideas with experienced founders, legal advisors and IP experts, young companies can recognize and avoid pitfalls at an early stage.
 Startup Port has once again proven that it is not just about founding, but also about the sustainable protection and growth of young companies.